neekeetab/CachingPlayerItem/README.md

 ```

 ## CachingPlayerItemDelegate protocol ##
-Usually, you want to conform to CachingPlayerItemDelegate protocol.
+Usually, you want to conform to the CachingPlayerItemDelegate protocol.
 It gives you 4 handy methods to implement:

 ```Swift
 // called when file is fully dowloaded